robch/book-of-ai/docs/speech/speech-to-text-with-translation-cs/sample-overview.md

 }
 ```

-**STEP 5**: Create the speech recognizer from the configuration information and handle events:
+**STEP 5**: Create the speech recognizer from the configuration information and handle events.

 ```csharp title="Program.cs"
 using (var recognizer = new TranslationRecognizer(config, audioConfig))